ossu/computer-science/README.md

 [Software Architecture & Design](https://www.udacity.com/course/software-architecture-design--ud821)| 8 weeks | 6 hours/week | Java programming

 ## Electives

+Some of these courses are offered less frequently, but are encouraged whenever they are available.
+Compilers is recommended to any student who took a strong interest in the Programming Languages courses.

 Courses | Duration | Effort | Prerequisites
 :-- | :--: | :--: | :--: